 The National Committee for Disaster Management (NCDM) is the key agency responsible for disaster management in Cambodia.
-At the national level it consists of 22 members from different ministries, Cambodian armed forces, the Civil Aviation Authority and the Cambodian Red Cross.4 It supports provincial, district and commune committees.
+At the national level it consists of 22 members from different ministries, Cambodian armed forces, the Civil Aviation Authority and the Cambodian Red Cross.6 It supports provincial, district and commune committees.
 Village Disaster Management Groups are the lowest-level bodies.

-In July 2014, the NCDM announced that the government had begun constructing more disaster-resilient infrastructure with support from the World Bank and other development partners.5 Cambodia has developed a Strategic National Action Plan (SNAP) for Disaster Risk Reduction.
+Cambodia has developed a Strategic National Action Plan (SNAP) for Disaster Risk Reduction.

 Typhoons do not normally strike Cambodia at full force.
 However, the remnants of typhoons from China or Vietnam can still damage homes and lead to severe flooding as rivers rise.
 Erosion of riverbanks is a typical cause of damage to housing.

 The 2011 floods were the worst in at least a decade, and caused more damage and death than any other natural disaster since 2000 when the Tonle Sap and Mekong rivers flooded due to higher than normal rainfall.
-The death toll was 247 people,12 an estimated 50,000 households were displaced, and 270,000 hectares of cultivated land was destroyed.13 It was the most expensive and widespread disaster in recorded history.
+The death toll was 247 people,17 an estimated 50,000 households were displaced, and 270,000 hectares of cultivated land was destroyed.18 It was the most expensive and widespread disaster in recorded history.

 Flooding can come just months after drought (the delayed onset or early end to seasonal rainfall).
 In 2002, for example, a drought that affected millions of people was followed by flooding that caused difficulty for equally large numbers.
 However, a dry spell of even 20 days during the rainy season itself (May–November) can also cause severe crop damage.
-Drought is a serious risk partly because of the lack of irrigation facilities, with approximately just 20% irrigation coverage.16 Historically forest fires have not been of significant concern in Cambodia, however, anticipated periods of long and more intense drought, associated with climate change, are expected to increase Cambodia’s risks for forest fires.17
+Drought is a serious risk partly because of the lack of irrigation facilities, with approximately just 20% irrigation coverage.22 Historically forest fires have not been of significant concern in Cambodia, however, anticipated periods of long and more intense drought, associated with climate change, are expected to increase Cambodia’s risks for forest fires.23

 - 1. United Nations Office for Disaster Risk Reduction.
 2015.
 The Human Cost of Weather-Related Disasters 1995–2015.
 UNISDR and Centre for Research on the Epidemiology of Disasters. http://www.unisdr.org/2015/docs/climatechange/COP21_WeatherDisastersReport_2015_FINAL.pdf accessed 28 November 2015.